Degrees: B.A., B.S.E.

 Why Study This Program?

 Millersville University's history department focuses on the past.
-Students are encouraged to to critically examine the values and institutions of their own culture by exposing them to alternative values and institutions found in other cultures in the past.
+Students are encouraged to critically examine the values and institutions of their own culture by exposing them to alternative values and institutions found in other cultures in the past.
 Students are taught to think historically, learn how to evaluate evidence critically, understand and apply theories of causation and develop interpretations to explain aspects of the past.

 Graduates use the skills developed while pursuing this degree to succeed in numerous occupations.
 They are the leaders in today’s society and use the transferable skills obtained as history majors to be successful members of society and engaged citizens, and make a good living while doing so.